rsekhon13/bdutil/platforms/phd/README.md

 #### Use the cluster

-You now have a full HDP cluster.
+You now have a full PHD cluster.
 If you are new to Hadoop check the tutorials at http://hortonworks.com/.

 For command-line based jobs, 'bdutil' gives methods for passing through commands: https://cloud.google.com/hadoop/running-a-mapreduce-job